airr-community/ogrdbstats/docs/_build/html/_sources/examples/tigger.rst.txt

 - Use inferGenotype or inferGenotypeBayesian to infer the genotype.
 - Use reassignAlleles to correct allele calls in the data set, based on the inferred genotype

-The following lines, based on the `TIgGER vignette <https://tigger.readthedocs.io/en/stable/vignettes/Tigger-Vignette/>`_, will perform these steps and save the output.
-They use the sample repertoire provided with Tigger:
+The following R code, based on the `TIgGER vignette <https://tigger.readthedocs.io/en/stable/vignettes/Tigger-Vignette/>`_, will perform these steps and save the output.
+It uses the sample repertoire provided with Tigger:

 .. code-block:: R